MeteoSwiss/opendata/docs/c-climate-data/c5-radar-based-climate-data.md

 - Yearly updates are available at the end of October
 - Hail Hazard - Return Values are static information

-The data files of the current month/year are available in the **'items' list** (cf. [STAC Browser](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-radar-derived-grid).
-The older ones are stored in the 'item' `CH archive`.
-Hazard Maps / return values are also stored in the 'item' `CH archive`.
+The data files of the current month/year are available in the **items list** (see [STAC Browser](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-radar-derived-grid).
+The older ones are stored in the item `CH archive`.
+Hazard Maps / return values are also stored in the item `CH archive`.

 :::